gpu-mode/popcorn/README.md

 GPU programming is still too hard, and the current LLMs aren't helping much.
 We think we can build something better, an LLM that can actually write good GPU code.

-We're doing this in public because,honestly it would be too hard to do otherwise.
-All our training runs, our conversations about what works and what doesn't, our infrastructure - it's all going to be open.
-If you want to help figure this out, join us.
+We're doing this in public - all our training runs, conversations, and infrastructure will be open source.

 ## Where to Find Us
 We mostly talk on discord.gg/gpumode in the popcorn channel.
 It's pretty casual - drop in when you can.